Donyi-Polo: Origins

-On 28 August 1968, a meeting of Adi intellectuals was held in Along, West Siang, to discuss countermeasures to be taken against the gradual erosion of indigenous identity and traditions attributed to India's policy of integration of Arunachal Pradesh, and particularly the spread of Christianity in the area since the 1950s which has caused an enduring crisis in the cultural mosaic of the north-eastern state.
-The meeting's aim was also that of uniting the Tibeto-Burman folks under a collective identity and values for a good life.
-As a result of the religious initiative, 36,954 inhabitants of erstwhile Siang district identified themselves as adherents of Donyi-Polo in the 1971 census.
+On 28 August 1968, a meeting of Adi intellectuals was convened in Along (now Aalo), in what was then West Siang district, to discuss countermeasures against what they perceived as a gradual erosion of indigenous identity.
+The participants attributed this erosion both to India's post-Independence policy of integrating the frontier territories and, in particular, to the spread of Christianity in the region from the 1950s onwards.
+The meeting also aimed to unite the various Tibeto-Burman communities under a shared identity and set of values.
+Following the meeting, 36,954 inhabitants of the erstwhile Siang district identified themselves as adherents of Donyi-Polo in the 1971 census.